houqp/sqlvet/README.md

 🎉 Everything is awesome!
 ```

-Note: unreachable code will not be checked.
+Note: unreachable code will be skipped.

 ### Schema validation